gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 Erileine nodded, feeling as awkward as her father looked.
 "Take care of it, all right?
 No folded corners or anything."
-She leaned forward and kissed the Captain of Avaunt clumsily on the cheek.
+She leaned forward and kissed the frightened young Captain of Avaunt clumsily on the cheek.

 A minute later, with both of the lanterns in the tavern's main room covered, they slipped out the back door: Uyves, Thomas, and Laeuc in